The Complete 2026 Guide to Trade Show Booth Furniture & Registration Setup in Dallas-Fort Worth

 Trade shows in Dallas-Fort Worth are not casual pop-up events.
 Between the Kay Bailey Hutchison Convention Center, Dallas Market Center, and Irving Convention Center, exhibitors are competing in high-traffic, high-stakes environments.

-The difference between a booth that generates leads and one that gets ignored often comes down to one thing:
+The difference between a booth that generates leads and one that gets ignored often comes down to three things:

 This guide breaks down exactly how to plan your registration counters, booth furniture, and engagement zones for trade shows in DFW — whether you’re exhibiting in a 10×10 inline booth or building a multi-zone corporate activation.